 Also, All3DP is an editorially independent publication.
 Reviews and other editorial pieces are strictly unbiased and are not for sale.
 Every recommendation you read here is the result of countless hours printing, tinkering, and research.

 When choosing your best 3D printer, you run into terminology that may be confusing.
 Here are explanations the most important terms.

-License: The text of "The Best 3D Printers in 2018 (Awards in 12 Categories)" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2020 Best 3D Printers (Winter Update)" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.